schallis/zonza-api-examples-1/README.rst

 WARNING:
 ========
 Do not run these scripts without looking at them first.
-They may inadvertantly contain/modify client data if you have access to it.
+They are primarily for learning purposes and should be modified for particular use cases.